Class Overview

 Building on the prior class's introduction to the F-score for assessing the risk of material misstatements, this class takes a more focused approach by applying data analytics techniques to a specific audit scenario: auditing P-card transactions at Oklahoma State University.
 While the F-score helped students understand how to quantify misstatement risk using financial data, this class extends those analytical skills to the operational side, where students will evaluate internal controls and identify potential fraudulent or non-compliant transactions.
 Both classes emphasize the importance of using structured data and analytics to inform auditing decisions, but here students gain practical experience in transforming raw transaction data and applying forensic techniques to real-world cases.

-1. This will be the first of a two-part class examining transaction analytics.
+- This will be the first of a two-part class undertaking and examining transaction analytics.
 In this particular case we will examine links between credit card expenditures and various internal controls.

-2. The class is heavily labs orientated with several ETL tasks to be performed which will largely be performed and then discussed in discussion groups with the warm call technique facilitating the full class discussion.
+- The class is heavily labs orientated with tasks to be performed which will largely be performed and then discussed in discussion Teams ending in a brief presentation of findings.